 This is a conclusion I draw from the Yerkes-Dodson Law, which states essentially that in order for a public performance of a challenging task to go well, there is an optimal amount of “arousal” that we need to experience.
 Too little or too much arousal is detrimental to the performance, thus the inverted U curve to the right (solid line).
 How much arousal is necessary?
 No studies that I know of answer this question in the context of piano performance, but I believe it’s different for each individual depending on how their body and mind both react to stress, how difficult the piece is compared to the performer’s skill level, and also the particular types of demands of the piece (e.g., a slow nocturne vs. an exhilarating etude).
 So, the U curve would look different not only for each individual performer, but also for each individual piece they play.
 What if the task is not challenging and is actually quite simple, such as turning a doorknob?
 The Yerkes-Dodson Law states that more arousal leads to better performance, thus the second relationship shown to the right (dotted line).
 The Yerkes-Dodson Law would be a more specific example of what psychology refers to as social facilitation, which is the general phenomenon that simple tasks are performed increasingly better in front of an audience while complex tasks are not.

 I believe that one can practice a challenging piece enough to almost turn it into a “simple” task (as long as the mind is still actively interested in the task), which is where I derive the idea of preparation threshold above.
-While it is not possible to practice a piece so much that it becomes as simple as turning a doorknob (so our curve can never be morphed into the dotted line), we can at least shift the peak of the U-curve up and to the right.
-In other words, with enough practice, a stronger performance level is made possible (obviously – this shifts the curve up), and we ensure that the stronger performance will endure under high arousal levels (widening the peak of the curve to the right).
-The idea of “preparation threshold” represents the amount of practice necessary to push the peak of the curve up to a certain minimum height.
+While it is not possible to practice a piece so much that it becomes as simple as turning a doorknob (so our curve can never be morphed into the dotted line), we can at least widen the peak of the U-curve and also shift it up.
+In other words, with enough practice, a stronger performance level is made possible (obviously – this shifts the curve up), and we ensure that the stronger performance will endure under higher and lower arousal levels (widening the peak of the curve).
+The idea of “preparation threshold” represents the amount of practice necessary to morph the curve to a certain minimum height and width.
 Without doing so, there is no hope of performing well under pressure.

 Unfortunately, far too many students have a preparation threshold that is set far too low.
 So when they get to that 85% or 90% level, they falsely mistake it for 100% because that’s all their experience knows.
 Performing a piece that isn’t sufficiently prepared lowers the peak of the U-curve so that, even under the best possible circumstances of performance, the performer is doomed to failure.
 That’s why it’s so important for students to have ultimate faith and trust in their teacher when their teacher insists the student will not regret the decision to save a piece for the next recital when the student may have thought the piece was ready.